'The Hike' - Chapter Twenty-One - Still Day 11

 At this point, are we still pretending no one masturbates?

-I finished myself as quickly as possible — didn’t know if anyone would climb up faster than me — and went downstairs to observe the eagles from the wooden restaurant tables outside, soaking up the last hours of sunlight.
+Then I finished myself as quickly as possible — didn’t know if anyone would climb up faster than me.

-A couple of years ago, I went to the Bulgarian side of the Black Sea, and during a night out, we decided we could drive.
-So we found the ATV dirt track lined with tires, meant to signal the way and where to turn.
-We started chasing each other along the track, and my drunken mind thought it was a good idea to stop the ATV with my leg — like it was a bike or a kick scooter or something.
+A couple of years ago, I really don't know how many, at this point the past has no clear timeline and it feels more like a lego construction set.
+I went with a friend to the Bulgarian seaside, and during a night out, we decided we could drive.
+So we found the ATV dirt track lined with tires, and we paid for two ATVs.
+We started chasing each other through the tires, and in the rush my drunken mind thought it was a good idea to stop the ATV with my leg — like it was a bike or a kick scooter or something.
+I felt the power of the machine against my entire leg — and then I drove straight into the tires in front of me.

 And I felt happy.